ItaConnell007/Code-Institute-Project-Two/README.md

 Additionally as this was a game, I had peers from the Code Institute and some friends of mine to try out the game, and offer any suggestions, ideas and feedback.

+## Aknowledgements

+I would like to thank the lovely staff, peers and my mentor Martina at the Code Institute.